-Asian shares advance as investors watch US-China trade talks
+Global shares rise as investors watch US-China trade talks

 Traders are also confident that the Federal Reserve will hold off on any action that could jeopardize economic growth.
 The central bank, which signaled in January that it was hitting pause on its rate hikes amid a slowdown in global growth and weak inflation, is holding a meeting of policymakers this week.

-ENERGY: The price of U.S. crude oil slipped 12 cents to $58.40 a barrel in electronic trading on the New York Mercantile Exchange.
-It slipped 0.2 percent to settle last week at $58.52 a barrel.
-Brent crude gained 3 cents to $67.19 a barrel.
+ENERGY: The price of U.S. crude ticked up 6 cents to $58.58 a barrel in electronic trading on the New York Mercantile Exchange.
+Brent crude rose 14 cents to $67.30 a barrel.

 Yuri Kageyama is on Twitter at https://twitter.com/yurikageyama